gregorias/gregorias.github.io/_posts/2023-12-29-parsing-recipe-pattern.markdown

 ### Blog Posts

-[„Higher Kinded Option Parsing” by Chris Penner](https://chrispenner.ca/posts/hkd-options) shows the use of HKTs to extract data from an environment, to combine with defaults, and then have a pure option type to work with.
+[“Higher Kinded Option Parsing” by Chris Penner](https://chrispenner.ca/posts/hkd-options) shows the use of HKTs to extract data from an environment, to combine with defaults, and then have a pure option type to work with.
 All of these operations are relevant to recipes